 Through sports counseling, student-athletes can learn how to manage their mental game.
 As a result, they can be more resilient in facing obstacles, whether in sports or life.
 More importantly, sports counseling holistically tends to the needs of every student-athletes.
 By doing so, they become the best sportsmen and sportswomen.

-Student-athletes need support not only with their physical training but also with their mental health and mindset to be able to withstand sports and academic pressure altogether.
+Student-athletes need support not only with their physical higher education training but also with their mental health association and mental performance to be able to withstand sports and academic pressure altogether.
 They could experience mental health concerns, but sports counseling could equip them with the proper tools to manage their sporty life independently.

 Increase Mental Toughness and Overall Sports Performance Through Sport Counseling

-This treatment could help student-athletes increase their mental toughness and overall sports performance.
+These treatment programs could help student-athletes increase their mental toughness, knowledge, and overall sports athletic performance.

 Sports counselors could allow future sportsmen and sportswomen to reach their goals and be in their best sporty shape.